 Agriculture ‘must generate wealth’

 Will it work?
-Adesina points to Sudan slashing wheat imports by 50 per cent, and Ethiopia’s transformation from net wheat importer to exporter in just five years.
+Adesina points to Sudan slashing wheat imports by 50%, and Ethiopia’s transformation from net wheat importer to exporter in just five years.

 Technology, such as the genetic modification of crops, will be key to delivering an agricultural revolution, he believes.

-Adesina’s vision for Africa’s agricultural sector is for a large, productive, corporatised and highly technical industry, capable of generating large volumes of basic commodities that can simultaneously feed the continent whilst competing with the world’s biggest food bowls.
+Adesina’s vision for Africa’s agricultural sector is for a large, productive, corporatised and highly technical industry, capable of generating large volumes of basic commodities that can simultaneously feed the continent while competing with the world’s biggest food producers.

 ”Agriculture must be a business,” he says, “not a way of life.
 It must generate wealth.”

 Moreover, it requires substantial investment.
-The AfDB estimates that the transformation of 18 key value chains will cost a cool $315 billion over the ten years to 2025.
-While climate change – the single greatest threat to agricultural production and food security – is being felt with increasing urgency around the world, especially in Africa.
+The AfDB estimated that the transformation of 18 key value chains would cost $315bn over the 2016-25 period.
+Meanwhile climate change – the single greatest threat to agricultural production and food security – is being felt with increasing urgency around the world, especially in Africa.